 Cicadas abound geographically due to their adaptable success in filling an ecological niche that protects them from predation with sufficient nutrition for growth and procreation.
 Species numbers vary according to reference, but there are about 3,000 individual cicada species worldwide of which 1,000 occur in the Western Hemisphere; mostly in tropical environments.
 The periodical cicadas are among the 180 species endemic to the United States and southern Canada.
 Cicadas are in the order Hemiptera (half-wing in Latin) known as the ‘true bugs’ and are differentiated taxonomically into a suborder Homoptera (same-wing) due to their characteristic membrane-thin wings held aesthetically in lengthwise alignment with the plump body.
 The homopterans include aphids, leafhoppers and spittlebugs.
 True bugs suck.
 They are grouped according to the evolution of mouth parts in a beak-like rostrum ideally suited for imbibing the liquefied contents of other organisms; the rostrum contains two mandibles for making a hole and two maxillae that form a tube for alternatively injecting digestive saliva and ingesting nutritive fluids.
 Cicada nutrition is derived from the xylem sap that flows in the roots of a host tree.

 As is the case with all arthropods of the Class Insecta, cicadas have a life cycle that metamorphoses at least in part.
 A post-coital female deposits 400 to 600 eggs in 40 to 50 different nests consisting of drilled slots in small branches about one half inch in diameter.
 The egg-laying may result in the death of the branch, known as “flagging.”
 The eggs hatch after about two months into ant-size larvae that fall to the ground and begin digging to access the tree root food source; their fore legs are especially adapted for digging.
 Burrow depth varies according to reference and possibly by species from about one foot to eight feet.
 This has apparently been an historical conundrum; Moses Bartram writing in 1767 notes “I have not yet been able to discover the full depth to which these little animals descend.
 Some, I have heard, have been found thirty feet deep.
 I myself have seen ten.”
 It is quite possible that this variability is correct, and that they keep digging until they literally hit roots.
 For almost all cicadas, the subterranean sabbatical that lasts for a few years is punctuated by emergence from the deep and metamorphosing to adults.
-This occurs randomly in any given year toward midsummer; they are therefore sometimes called dog-day cicadas in reference to the period of the ecliptic cycle during which the Dog Star Sirius (the alpha star of the constellation Canis Major and the brightest in the night sky) is visible.
+This occurs randomly in any given year toward midsummer; they are therefore sometimes called dog-day cicadas in reference to the period of the ecliptic cycle during which the Dog Star Sirius (the alpha star of the constellation Canis Major and the brightest in the night sky) is visible; Sirius is best seen in the starry nights of mid-winter January and not mid-summer July .
 The periodical cicadas, meanwhile, are just settling in for the long haul.

 There is considerable conjecture about the provenance of the 17 year cicada cycle even as there is no debate about its efficacy; the sheer number of progeny is proof of the latter.
 As the genus Magicicada is indigenous to eastern North America, there was no a priori knowledge of the phenomenon outside Native American experience until the European colonists geographically expanded and experienced its repetition.
 While their appearance in any given year could hardly be missed, the periodicity would not be noted for at least one and probably two cycles; what an average person would live to experience.
 Peter Kalm was sent by the Royal Swedish Academy to North America to study flora from 1748 to 1751; he recorded in the Swedish Transactions of 1756 “There is a kind of locusts which about every seventeenth year come hither in incredible numbers.
 They come out of the ground in the middle of May and make, for six weeks, such a noise in the trees and woods, that two persons that meet in such places, cannot understand each other.”
 The genus Magicicada was officially instated by his noted Swedish countryman Carolinus Linnaeus in 1758.
 But that was just the beginning of a century of observation and recordation necessary for a full understanding of the recondite life cycles of the periodical cicadas.
 The first noted anomaly was that some of the periodical cicadas have a life cycle of 13 years, an observation first documented in 1845 by D. Phares of Woodville, Mississippi in the Woodville Republican newspaper.
 It was not until 1907 with the publication of a USDA Bulletin by the government entomologist C. L. Marlatt entitled ‘The Periodical Cicada’ that the full range and scope of cicadas became manifest.
 Marlatt proposed thirty geographic groups called broods designated by Roman numerals I – XXX; seventeen broods of 17-year cicadas and thirteen of the 13-year variant.
 The symmetry of the assignations was surely the result of apophenia, finding patterns in random data, as subsequent field evaluations established only 17 broods of which two have since become extinct; the original Roman numerals are still in use.
 As of now, there are twelve 17-year and three 13-year cicada broods, separated by both geographic location and by timewise sequencing.
 Brood X is the largest of the 15 extant groupings; known as the Great Eastern Brood, it covers areas in fifteen states that include the mid-Atlantic region.

 The phenology of the periodical cicada is a matter of scientific interest due to complex and multi-species interaction with different environmental factors; it is also a matter of public interest due to the auditory variance from the quotidian when they emerge.
+An entomologist at the Maryland Department of Agriculture measured the din of cicada mating calls in the mid – 90 decibel range, about the same as a lawn mower, noting that “it got to the point where your skin started to crawl”.
 There are three different species of Magicicada designated decim, cassini and decula that independently evolved a 17-year life cycle and subsequently to the 13-year life cycle, the decim having done so twice.
 While cicada fossils date from the late Permian Period about 300 million years ago (mya), phylogenetic studies indicate the divergence of the periodical cicadas about 4 mya with subsequent branching in the intervening years to the extant seven species of Magicicada: the 17-year M. septendicum, M. septendecula, M. cassini; and the 13-year M. tredicum, M. neotredicum, M. tredecula and M. tredecassini.
 DNA studies completed in 2012 provided the first real scientific understanding of the transitions that occurred over the last four million years.
 The overarching hypothesis is that predator satiation and the glacial cycles of the Pleistocene Epoch were the forcing factors for population survival and geographic dispersion.